Grand tack hypothesis: Mars problem

-Jupiter's inward migration alters this distribution of material, driving planetesimals inward to form a narrow dense band with a mix of materials inside 1.0 au, and leaves the Mars region largely empty.
+Jupiter's inward migration alters this distribution of material, driving planetesimals inward to form a narrow dense band with a mix of materials inside 1.0 AU, and leaves the Mars region largely empty.
 Planetary embryos quickly form in the narrow band.
 Most of these embryos collide and merge to form the larger terrestrial planets (Venus and Earth) over a period of 60 to 130 million years.
 Others are scattered outside the band where they are deprived of additional material, slowing their growth, and form the lower-mass terrestrial planets Mars and Mercury.

 Asteroid belt

 Jupiter and Saturn drive most asteroids from their initial orbits during their migrations, leaving behind an excited remnant derived from both inside and outside Jupiter's original location.
 Before Jupiter's migrations the surrounding regions contained asteroids which varied in composition with their distance from the Sun.
 Rocky asteroids dominated the inner region, while more primitive and icy asteroids dominated the outer region beyond the ice line.
-As Jupiter and Saturn migrate inward, ~15% of the inner asteroids are scattered outward onto orbits beyond Saturn.
+As Jupiter and Saturn migrate inward, about 15% of the inner asteroids are scattered outward onto orbits beyond Saturn.
 After reversing course, Jupiter and Saturn first encounter these objects, scattering about 0.5% of the original population back inward onto stable orbits.
 Later, as Jupiter and Saturn migrate into the outer region, about 0.5% of the primitive asteroids are scattered onto orbits in the outer asteroid belt.
 The encounters with Jupiter and Saturn leave many of the captured asteroids with large eccentricities and inclinations.
 These may be reduced during the giant planet instability described in the Nice model so that the eccentricity distribution resembles that of the current asteroid belt.
 Some of the icy asteroids are also left in orbits crossing the region where the terrestrial planets later formed, allowing water to be delivered to the accreting planets when the icy asteroids collide with them.